baryluk/dmt/README.md

 ## Usage

 By default `dmt` tool will convert a source code, and pass it to the `dmd` compiler.
-The compiler can be changes by `DMD` environment variable, for example:
+The compiler can be changed by environment variable `DMD`, for example:
 `DMD=ldc2 dmt test4.dt`.
 If multiple files are passed, they are all converted and passed together to `dmd`.

 Options:

 - `--keep` - keep transformed temporary files (`.d` files)
-- `--convert` - just convert and keep temporary files, don't call `dmd` or remove files.
+- `--convert` - just convert and keep temporary files, do not call `dmd` or remove files.
 - `--overwrite` - overwrite temporary files if they already exist
 - `--run` - compile first `.dt` source and run it, passing remaining arguments.